ssulkuma/wolf3d/README.md

 The project uses the 42 Network MinilibX (https://github.com/42Paris/minilibx-linux).

-To compile the program run
+To compile the program and run it
 ```
 make home
+./wolf3d
 ```
 Gameplay </br>
 Move — up and down arrowkeys </br>